grisoniFr/whales_descriptors/README.md

 ```
 anaconda search -t conda rdkit
 ```
-Choose then the best installation according to the platform:
+Choose then the best installation for py27 according to the platform.
+For instance:
 ```
-conda install -c https://conda.anaconda.org.nickvandewiele rdkit
+conda install -c https://conda.anaconda.org/nickvandewiele rdkit
 ```

 ### Installing